juanHunOfficial/soloJobProjects/README.md

 # soloJobProjects
 This is my current side projects that I have created outside of school during my free time starting March 2024.
+The purpose of this repository is to showcase my current skills along with the progression over time from my early projects, to my pre-graduation projects.
+As of the start of this repository in March 2024, I taken: Java 1, Data Structures and Algorithms, C# 1, Discrete Mathematics, UX/UI Design, and Software Engineering 1.
+Thank you for visiting my repository and if you have any questions please feel free to contact me.